 As mentioned at the beginning… this story is bigger than just AI, although it must be said that deep learning training may not run effectively at all without these enhancements.
 We see the need for significant client bandwidth beyond AI in the media space, in life science, in big data analytics, in HPC… even in enterprise backup environments.
 These applications have always had a good appetite for data.

 The applications haven’t changed, but the underlying computing infrastructure has, and legacy NFS has not evolved in a manner consistent with how processing architectures and applications have evolved.
-It will be interesting to see if and how the and toaster companies of yesterday re-work their architectures.
-Fortunately, this new “NFS Express” is faster than ever and couples with VAST Data’s to make it simple for customers to marry their evolving compute agenda with storage that’s fast, scalable and standards-based (so, easy to operate).
+It will be interesting to see if and how the scale-upA storage system architecture that allows storage systems to scale in capacity by adding drives (flash or spinning) to one or two controllers that provide a fixed amount of processing power.
+Compare to Scale-out. and scale-outScale-Out storage systems allow users to grow a system by adding compute power along with media in the form of HDDs and SSDs.
+Scale-Out storage systems can usually scale larger than systems based on the older scale-up architecture.
+Compare to Scale-up toaster companies of yesterday re-work their architectures.
+Fortunately, this new “NFS Express” is faster than ever and couples with VAST Data’s Universal StorageUniversal Storage is a single storage system that is fast enough for primary storage, scalable enough for huge datasets and affordable enough to use for the full range of a customers data, thus eliminating the tyranny of tiers. to make it simple for customers to marry their evolving compute agenda with storage that’s fast, scalable and standards-based (so, easy to operate).
 This is one of the many reasons why IDC calls VAST Data’s new concept “the storage architecture of the future”.

 To learn more about how to unleash your file applications, just reach out to chat.